garden-io/garden/docs/reference/config-files-reference.md

       # Required.
       name:

-      # The names of services that must be running before the test is run.
+      # Names of the services that must be running before the test is run.
       #
       # Optional.
       dependencies: